alexanderjarvis/mongo-base64id/README.md

 Instead of:

     50a641028a147d570060e7da

 That is 16 characters instead of 24 and depending on your style, you may prefer it.

 ## Motivation

 After designing an API that looks something like this:

     GET http://example.com/resource/50a641028a147d570060e7da

-I wondered if there was a more elegant alternative - surely a hexidecimal string is not the most compact form.
+I wondered if there was a more elegant alternative - surely a hexadecimal string is not the most compact form.

-MongoDB is a great database and provides a default index field "_id" which is comprised of 12 bytes of data in a type called [ObjectID](http://www.mongodb.org/display/DOCS/Object+IDs), usually represented in hexidecimal format as above.
+MongoDB is a great database and provides a default index field "_id" which is comprised of 12 bytes of data in a type called [ObjectID](http://www.mongodb.org/display/DOCS/Object+IDs), usually represented in hexadecimal format as above.

 There are advantages to sticking with ObjectID, for example: